 3. Leading on activities and submissions to inform and influence public policy in respect of mathematics research, and

 4. Working with CMS and other bodies on related matters.

-Vice-President (J Greenlees, Chair), Vice-President (C Hobbs), P. Clarkson (HoDoMS), J Giansiracusa, O. Jensen, C. Molina-Paris, S. Olhede, M. Singer and R. Thomas.
+Vice-President (J Greenlees, Chair), K. Brown, P. Clarkson (HoDoMS), J Giansiracusa, S. Howison, O. Jensen, C. Molina-Paris, S. Olhede, R. Thomas and S. Zerbes.

 Dates of Meetings